navneetsn18/Lms-Trick/README.md

 ![](/img/2.png)

-**3.** Now give a name and paste the code from the js file provided and save that.
+**3.** Now give a name and paste the code from the .js file provided above and save that.

 ![](/img/3.png)